Floorp-Projects/Floorp/ipc/docs/ipdl.rst

                          while a sync message waits for a response.
 ``[Nested=inside_cpow]`` Indicates that the message can sometimes be handled
                          while a sync message waits for a response.
+``[LazySend]``           Messages with this annotation will be queued up to be
+                         sent together either immediately before a non-LazySend message, or from a direct task.
 ======================== ======================================================

 ``[Compress]`` provides crude protection against spamming with a flood of